ShadowKV: KV Cache in Shadows for High-Throughput Long-Context LLM Inference: Introduction

-Consequently, an ideal effective system for long-context LLM inference with sparse attention should: (i) reduce GPU memory usage, (ii) minimize inference latency, and (iii) maintain accuracy within limited sparse KV cache budgets.
-Fortunately, we can potentially overcome these challenges by leveraging our discovery that pre-Rotary Position Embedding \citep{su2024roformer} (RoPE) keys are exceptionally low-rank compared to the layer inputs, post-RoPE keys, values, key weight matrix, and value weight matrix, as indicated in \cref{fig:singular_combined}.
-Furthermore, our analysis in \cref{fig:similarity} reveals that pre-RoPE keys lack significant similarities in low-rank subspaces across different sequences, while a sequence and its continuation tend to strongly share low-rank subspaces, enabling high compression rates within each sequence.
-Motivated by these findings, we have developed two key insights that pave the way for the design of an applicable system, detailed in \cref{sec:observation}.
+Consequently, an ideal system for long-context LLM inference with sparse attention should: (i) reduce GPU memory usage, (ii) minimize inference latency, and (iii) maintain accuracy within limited sparse KV cache budgets.
+Fortunately, we can potentially overcome these challenges by leveraging our discovery that pre-Rotary Position Embedding \citep{su2024roformer} (RoPE) keys are exceptionally low-rank compared to the layer inputs, post-RoPE keys, values, key weight matrix, and value weight matrix, as indicated in \cref{fig:1}.
+Unlike prior works that apply low-rank approximations to weights \cite{chang2024palu, lee2024infinigen}, we directly compress pre-RoPE key cache, achieving higher accuracy.
+Our analysis reveals that pre-RoPE keys lack significant similarities in low-rank subspaces across different sequences, while a sequence and its continuation tend to strongly share low-rank subspaces, enabling high compression rates within each sequence.
+Motivated by these findings, we developed two key insights that pave the way for the design of an applicable system, detailed in \cref{sec:observation}.

-\underline{\textit{Low-rank Keys and Offloaded Values for Storage}}: In long-context LLM inference, the quadratic scaling of attention computation with sequence length makes the linear cost of low-rank decomposition during pre-filling negligible, as illustrated in \cref{fig:svd_overhead}\footnote{In practical scenarios, the key cache can be offloaded to the CPU to perform SVD asynchronously or precomputed and stored as part of the prefix cache \citep{juravsky2024hydragen}.}.
+\underline{\textit{Low-rank Keys and Offloaded Values for Storage}}: In long-context LLM inference, the quadratic scaling of attention computation with sequence length makes the linear cost of low-rank decomposition during pre-filling negligible, as illustrated in \cref{fig:1}\footnote{In practical scenarios, the key cache can be offloaded to the CPU to perform SVD asynchronously or precomputed and stored as part of the prefix cache \citep{juravsky2024hydragen}.}.
 To reduce memory footprint, we retain the low-rank pre-RoPE key cache on the GPU and offload the value cache to the CPU since the value cache does not exhibit low-rank properties, minimizing memory footprint without sacrificing accuracy.
 During decoding with sparse attention, we employ CUDA multi-streams to overlap the recovery of the selected key cache with the fetching of the corresponding value cache.
-This approach conceals key cache reconstruction and reduces data fetching overhead by $2\times$ compared to the naive offloading strategy, thereby decreasing the latency of sparse attention during decoding.
+This approach conceals key cache reconstruction and reduces data fetching overhead by $2\times$ compared to the naive offloading strategy, thereby decreasing the decoding latency of sparse attention.